Provost's Academic Calendar Advisory Group

 Approval of Changes to Winter/Spring Calendar Changes and Final Exam Administration

 President Morton Schapiro and Provost Holloway approved changes related to Spring Break, the date for Commencement, and final exam administration for adoption as soon as the 2019–20 academic year.
 The Faculty Senate unanimously endorsed these changes in spring of 2017.
 The University Registrar is leading implementation of the changes, which include:

 - Extending Spring Break— The change will add one day to spring break by making the first Monday of Spring Quarter a holiday and commencing classes on a Tuesday, which will result in one less day of class during the spring quarter and provide a 10-day break.
 This change will be implemented in Spring Quarter 2020.
 The purpose of this change is to help mitigate the long stretch of 23 weeks of winter and spring quarters from January through June, in order to decrease student stress.

-- Commencement Date—Commencement will now be held closer to the end of classes and finals, with the goal of ending the school year earlier and increasing participation in our graduation ceremonies.
+- Commencement Date —Commencement will be held closer to the end of classes and finals, with the goal of ending the school year earlier.
+This change will be implemented no earlier than Spring 2021.

 Background on the calendar review